SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 # Pipelines or workflows

-_Todo: explain the concept of CI/CD pipelines / workflows_
+> A CI/CD pipeline is an automated process utilized by software development teams to streamline the creation, testing and deployment of applications. -- [gitlab.com][6]

+[6]: https://about.gitlab.com/topics/ci-cd/#what-are-ci-cd-pipelines "What are CI/CD pipelines"

 ## Pipeline stages